lalit-phadtare/AdvancedLaneDetection/writeup.md

 ### Discussion

 1. Top view helps in predicting the lane line polynomial more clearly.
-2. Getting a good binary thresholded image for every frame is difficult due to road texture, criss-cross patterns on the bridge, and shadows.
+2. Getting a good binary thresholded image for every frame is difficult due to road texture, horizontal patterns on the bridge, and shadows.
 This gets unwanted pixels in the window.
 3. I used 25 fps of camera to calculate most metrics like smoothing and number of undetected frames to let go.
 Speed of vehicle can also be an important factor here to consider.
 4. Extreme curvature of road, road elevations etc. throw off the lane predictions as the points used in perspective warping are hard coded.
+5. The same pipeline works for challenge_video except when under the bridge where ligthing is very less to detect the whole yellow line on left.
-5. I tried using polynomial of degree 3 for the harder challenge thinking that it will detect the double bends but the sudden change from single curve to double bend is still not handled.
+6. I tried using polynomial of degree 3 for the harder challenge thinking that it will detect the double bends but the sudden change from single curve to double bend is still not handled.
 The code is written to handle degree 2 and 3 polynomial.